FOSDEM/website/content/manuals/program/speaker.md

 - 60 Hz or lower video output refresh rate
 - 1080p (1920x1080) or lower output resolution

+Please do not touch the video capture boxes except for providing them with hdmi input.
+We'll love to show you around the video boxes, but rather not in live production.

 ### Talk Q&A: live audience interaction and text based questions from chat.fosdem.org
 You will have a chance to address your real life live audience's questions in a live broadcast q&a session.
 Your room manager or his assistant may also relay questions from https://chat.fosdem.org .